kapodamy/kdmy-engine/docs/animations.md

 - `flipX flipY` mirror the texture.
 (Defaults to zero)
 - `flipCorrection` mirror the texture from the center, keeping the same draw location.
 (Defaults to one)
 - `zoffset` offset to z index, avoids overwritting the z index value.
 (Defaults to zero)
+- `alpha2` secondary sprite alpha, use this value instead of `alpha` to avoid mess-up colors

 </br>